1. Object of the Agreement

 7.1 The agreed remuneration is subject to an annual value adjustment by the Provider in accordance with the monthly Consumer Price Index 2020 (CPI) published by Statistics Austria.
 The index figure published for the month in which the Agreement is concluded is agreed as the starting point.
 The remuneration changes to the extent that the CPI in the adjustment month has changed from the starting point.
 If the applicable index figure has not yet been published at the time when the value adjustment is carried out, the last published index figure shall be used and any difference from the applicable index figure shall be subsequently offset.
 The index figure used to carry out the value adjustment is the starting point for the value adjustment in the following year.
 If the CPI is no longer published, the index that follows the CPI or corresponds most closely to it shall be used as the basis for the value adjustment.
 If it is no longer possible to use an index calculation at all, the value-adjusted remuneration shall be calculated according to the same principles as were last used for the index calculation.

 7.2 The Provider may adjust the remunerations to be paid by the Customer on the basis of this Agreement at its reasonable discretion according to the development of the costs that are decisive for the price calculation.
 A price increase may be considered and a price reduction shall be made if, for example, the costs for the procurement of hardware and software as well as energy, the use of communication networks or the wage costs increase or decrease or other changes in the economic or legal framework conditions lead to a changed cost situation.
 In exercising its reasonable discretion, the Provider shall select the respective points in time of a price change in such a way that cost reductions are not taken into account according to standards that are less favourable for the Customer than the ones for cost increases, i.e. cost reductions shall have at least the same effect on prices as cost increases.
-The Provider will inform the Customer in writing about changes in the price list at least four weeks before the changes come into effect.
+The Provider will inform the Customer in writing about changes to the valid prices of the proposal (Annex ./3) no later than four weeks before the changes come into effect.

 8. Term of the Agreement